Veterans Pantry Pilot Establishes Mobile or On-site Food Assistance for Veterans

 The harsh reality is that many men and women who have served our nation now face hunger.
-In fact, 20 percent of the households supported by Feeding America have a member who is a veteran or has served in the U.S. military.
+In fact, 20 percent of the households supported by Feeding America has a member who has served or is currently serving in the U.S. military.

 “It is disheartening to know that one in five households that come to us for help has a member who has served our country,” said Diana Aviv, CEO of Feeding America.
 “Military families face unique challenges, but we must ensure that putting food on the table is not one of them.
 Together with the U.S. Department of Veterans Affairs, we are honored to launch the Veterans Pantry Pilot and look forward to adding more sites throughout the country.”

 The Feeding America network of 200 food banks provides food assistance to every county in the U.S. Through VPP, local food banks will partner with VA Medical Centers to establish onsite pantries, if space allows, or coordinate mobile pantry distributions.

 Feeding America has been coordinating with the VA since 2016 to develop and advance the VPP.
 To formalize these collaborative efforts and cultivate future partnership opportunities, a national-level Memorandum of Agreement (MOA) was executed in January 2017 between Feeding America and VA.